 Eijiro is the "big dog" of Japanese-English dictionaries.
-It's actually a suite of dictionaries--the two main ones are Eijiro (yes, the same name as the whole package), which has over 1.7 million English-to-Japanese entries, and Waeijiro, which has almost 2 million Japanese-to-English entries.
+It's actually a suite of dictionaries--the two main ones are Eijiro (yes, the same name as the whole package), which has over 2 million English-to-Japanese entries, and Waeijiro, which has over 2 million Japanese-to-English entries.
 The suite also includes separate dictionaries of example sentences, abbreviations, and acronyms (these are folded into Eijiro and Waeijiro in the JLT version).
 Eijiro was made and continues to be updated by the Electronic Dictionary Project (EDP), a society for professional translators; as such, it's especially rich in difficult and obscure terms, colloquial expressions, and technical terms.
 When a conversation reaches an impasse over a critical word or expression, the electronic dictionaries come out--it's common for me to quickly find it in Eijiro or Waeijiro, while my Japanese friends pounding away on their high-end Wordtanks and Ex-Words come up dry ("come up dry" is in Eijiro!).
 Not only does Eijiro have a huge number of words and phrases, it also gives you a good bit of information about them, especially example sentences showing the meaning more precisely and how to use the word or expression grammatically.

 Eijiro is a tremendous resource, but it was designed for Japanese users (for example, only a small number of Japanese words in the English-to-Japanese entries and NONE in the Japanese-to-English entries have yomigana showing you how to pronounce the word).
 For those of us who are NOT native Japanese speakers, the JLT version of Eijiro is a huge improvement over the original.
 The biggest advantage: yomigana for almost every word.
 This, in turn, means two things.